Big retailers team up on mobile payments plan

 Other companies, such as AT&T and phone makers from Research In Motion to Apple Inc, are likely to demand a cut of sales.
 This puts U.S. retailers in the uncomfortable position of possibly surrendering more margin.

-Companies involved in MCX along with Wal-Mart, Target and Seven & I Holdings Co Ltd's 7-Eleven include Alon Brands, Best Buy Co Inc, CVS Caremark Corp, Darden Restaurants Inc, HMSHost, Hy-Vee Inc, Lowe's Cos Inc, Publix Super Markets Inc, Sears Holdings Corp, Shell Oil Products US and Sunoco Inc.
+Companies involved in MCX along with Wal-Mart, Target and Seven & I Holdings Co Ltd's (3382.T) 7-Eleven include Alon Brands, Best Buy Co Inc (BBY.N), CVS Caremark Corp (CVS.N), Darden Restaurants Inc (DRI.N), HMSHost, Hy-Vee Inc, Lowe's Cos Inc (LOW.N), Publix Super Markets Inc (PUSH.PK), Sears Holdings Corp (SHLD.O), Shell Oil Products US and Sunoco Inc (SUN.N).

 The group said it planned to announce more members in the coming months.